 If you're homeless or at risk of homelessness

-If you’re homeless, or you’re likely to become homeless, you should apply to the council for help.
+If you’re homeless, or you’re likely to become homeless, you should apply to your local council for help.

 You can apply for help as a single person or with anyone you can expect to live with, like your partner and children.

 The council decides if you qualify for help under homeless law.
-It might have a duty to make permanent housing available for your household or to take steps to prevent you becoming homeless.
+The council might have a duty to make permanent housing available for your household or to take steps to prevent you becoming homeless.

 If you’re homeless, you’re entitled to temporary housing while the council investigates your application.